artipie/artipie/README.md

 The fastest way to start using Artipie is via [Docker](https://docs.docker.com/get-docker/).
-First, create a new directory and a `repo` sub-directory inside it.
+First, create a new directory `artipie` and `repo` sub-directory inside it.
 Then, put your YAML config file into the `repo` sub-dir.
 Make sure that the name of your config file is the name of repository you are going to host, and its name matches `[a-z0-9_]{3,32}`.
-For example `foo.yaml`:
+For example `foo.yml`:

 ```yaml
 repo: